 Disclosures and Compliance

-Annually, the University will review compliance with covenants and requirements under outstanding bond indentures.
+The University will review compliance with covenants and requirements under outstanding bond indentures on an annual basis.
 The University will continue to meet its ongoing disclosure requirements in accordance with SEC rule 15c2-12.
 The University will submit financial reports, statistical data, and any other material events as required under outstanding bond indentures.
 The University will comply with arbitrage requirements on invested bond funds.
 The University will comply with Internal Revenue Service rules related to private use and use of proceeds on tax-exempt debt.

 Use of Benchmarks and Debt Ratios

 In order to maintain an understanding of the University’s standing in comparison to other like institutions, analysis using standard ratios and benchmarks must be made comparing the University to others in its peer group.
 This analysis can be used as an ongoing tool in determining trends, weaknesses, and target strengths relating to the debt portfolio, its credit rating, and the health of the institution.
 On a regular basis, the University will review its ratios and compare them to published benchmarks from the rating agencies and others in its peer group.